AustinBH/Pokedex-Teams/README.md

 ## Setup

-  * At this time, the repo can be cloned down and you can open the index.html file in your browser
+  * This Github Repository can be cloned down onto your local machine and you can use the application by opening the index.html file in your browser.
-  * You can also visit the [Site](https://austinbh.github.io/Pokedex-frontend/) where it is currently hosted
+  * You can also visit the [Site](https://austinbh.github.io/Pokedex-frontend/) where it is currently hosted.

 ## Use this application